WillStreeter/electron-process-ipc/README.md

 # electron-process-ipc
-This project is an attempt to convert smith-kyle's electron-process to npm module for use with typescript.
+I was unable to use smith-kyle's electron-process in my application, so I modified it.
+I wrote the class and typescript, and compiled it back to javascript, loading it with require in my project.
+Eventually, after creating test, and an example app, I will demontrate with in a project!

-## setting electron's main.js  angular2 advanced sees main.desktop.
+## setting electron's main.js  (advanced seed: main.desktop.ts)

 ```